Wife hospitalized for covid gets home to find husband dead from the same virus: ‘It was like walking into a horror movie’

 Health officials continue to stress that the vaccines significantly lower one’s chance of becoming severely ill or dying of the virus as the highly transmissible delta variant spreads across the country.

-Ron, a mechanical and electrical engineer, was the first one to test positive on Aug.
+Ron, a mechanical and electrical engineer, was the first one to test positive Aug.
 1, Lisa said.
 Doctors at the urgent care site he visited sent him home with medications and asked him to return if his condition worsened.
 Two days later, Lisa, who had gone to the emergency room because she started exhibiting symptoms, also tested positive.
 She was sent home, only to return days later after her oxygen levels dropped to 80 percent and she lost consciousness at home.

 The couple kept in touch throughout much of her hospital stay, Lisa said.
 How are the dogs doing?
 How do you feel today?
-Have you called your family? the couple would ask each other, Lisa said.
+Have you called your family?
+Lisa said the couple would ask each other.
 After nearly a week in the hospital, Lisa reported feeling better.
 Ron was also improving, she said.

 Days before she was expected to be discharged, Ron told her that his phone was not working properly.
 At one point when Lisa could not reach him, she called the Winter Haven Police Department to go check on him, she said.

 Police called her back to report that her husband was doing fine, which the department confirmed to The Post.
-So when her phone call went straight to his voicemail on Aug.
-10, Lisa didn’t think much of it.
+So when her phone call went straight to his voice mail Aug.
+10, Lisa didn’t think much of it, she said.
 After all, Ron had said his phone wasn’t working and was known for being a deep sleeper.
 Police had already reassured her that he was doing okay.
 She told herself they would be reunited the next day when she was discharged.

 “I thought he was just going to be fine and that his phone wasn’t working,” she said.